New technology in healthcare benefits every stakeholder in the medical process.

 Post-Covid healthcare initiatives regarding collecting, storing, and exchanging of data continue transforming at the speed of light.
 Take for example the electronic vaccination certificate that allows authorities to check whether they can admit a person to a facility or even a country.
 So far, it’s the first medical-related record that can be used by various administrations throughout the world to collect data, monitor the vaccination level, and reduce the chance of spreading the disease.
-There are, however, other cases of how digital technologies are used.
+There are, however, other cases of how digital process automation is used.

 Use of public cloud services and cloud-based analytical platforms